flipkart-incubator/proteus/README.md

 proteusView.updateView(newData);
 ```

-Head over to the [wiki](https://github.com/Flipkart/android-layout-engine/wiki) for detiled documentation
+Head over to the [wiki](https://github.com/Flipkart/android-layout-engine/wiki) for detiled documentation on the experimental version of Proteus.

 One click XML to JSON conversion
 --------------------------------